Stupremee/persil/README.md

 // This will enable the profiler.
 //
-// If you don't call this method, there will be results emitted. persil::enable();
+// If you don't call this method, there will be no results emitted. persil::enable();

 // `trace` will start tracing an event.